The Loop Equation for Special Cubic Hodge Integrals: Abstract

 \section{Abstract}

-As the first step of proving the Hodge-FVH correspondence recently proposed in~\cite{LZZ}, we derive the Virasoro constraints and the Dubrovin-Zhang loop equation for special cubic Hodge integrals.
+As the first step of proving the Hodge-FVH correspondence recently proposed in~\cite{LZZ}, we derive the Virasoro constraints and the Dubrovin--Zhang loop equation for special cubic Hodge integrals.
 We show that this loop equation has a unique solution, and provide a new algorithm for the computation of these Hodge integrals.
-We also prove the existence of gap phenomenon for the special cubic Hodge free energies.
+We also observe the gap phenomenon for certain special cubic Hodge free energies.